ObjectModules/deploy/[Mapping]-Overall.md

 ##Question for you
 We have mentioned our TODO List.
 As we have mentioned on the top of this page, so now we have a little TODO List for you which is our question to answer as below:

-Base on the mapping you may guess on what of our section that you are currently reading.
+Base on the mapping you may find on what section that you are currently reading.
 So would you please define for the followings:
 * What _Section_ will we go next?
 * What _Topic_ is supposed to be found there?